AiLang-Author/AiLang/README.md

 ```

 ```
-✅Concurenccy as a labguage feature (in development and testing) textailangLoopActor.Worker {
+Concurenccy as a labguage feature (in development and testing) textailangLoopActor.Worker {
     LoopReceive message {
         case "task": ProcessTask(message.data)